Fulbright US Student Programs

 Regional Trends (South & Central Asia)

-- Increase in ETA awards to Uzbekistan and Kazakhstan
+- Continued growth in the number of ETA awards to Uzbekistan and Kazakhstan

 - General focus on English teaching, disinformation, and media literacy in central Asia